An Enriched Approach to the Strictification of $(\infty,1)$-Categories: Background

 \begin{definition} An \emph{$(\omega,n)$-category} $C$ is an $\omega$-category such that for all $i \ge n$ and $k > 0$, the categories

 are groupoids.
 The resulting full subcategory of $\omegacat$ we notate as $\omegancat{n}$.
-In the special case $n = 0$, we refer to $(\omega,n)$-categories as $\omega$-groupoids, and denote the category by $\stinfty$. \end{definition} $\omegancat{n}$ possess small limits, and consequentially we can define enriched categories over it: \begin{definition} We denote by $\cartesiancat{n}$ the category whose objects are categories enriched in $\omegancat{n}$ with respect to the cartesian monoidal structure, and morphisms functors between such categories. \end{definition} A key feature of the theory is that enriching in $(\omega,n)$-categories ``raises the categorical level by $1$'': \begin{theorem} There is an equivalence of categories
+As a case of particular interest, we refer to $(\omega,0)$-categories as $\omega$-groupoids, and denote the category by $\stinfty$. \end{definition} $\omegancat{n}$ possess small limits, and consequentially we can define enriched categories over it: \begin{definition} We denote by $\cartesiancat{n}$ the category whose objects are categories enriched in $\omegancat{n}$ with respect to the cartesian monoidal structure, and morphisms functors between such categories. \end{definition} A key feature of the theory is that enriching in $(\omega,n)$-categories ``raises the categorical level by $1$'': \begin{theorem} There is an equivalence of categories

 \end{theorem} \begin{proof} As the result is classical, we sketch just the functor $\omegannerve{n}$ for the point of illustration: for $\C \in \cartesiancat{n}$, we define $\omegannerve{n}(\C)$ by:

 The source and target maps are given ``locally'' (i.e. by the source and target maps of $\C[x,y]$) for $k > 1$.
 For $k = 1$ we define $s(\alpha) = x$ where $x$ is the unique object of $\C$ with $\alpha \in \C[x,y]_0$; we define $t$ for $k=1$ similarly.
 The composition operations $\circ_i^k$ are given ``locally'' if $i > 0$; i.e. if $i > 0$ then for $\alpha \circ_i^k \beta$ to be a valid composition in $\omegannerve{n}(\C)$ we must have that $\alpha, \beta \in \C[x,y]$ for some objects $x$ and $y$ and so we can define